- EMERGING INITIATIVES

 - Boston named No. 1 in the U.S. for startups by U.S. Chamber of Commerce, two years in a row (2017)

-The Massachusetts clean energy sector now employs more than 105,000 workers across the Commonwealth – up by 75 percent since 2010.
-Clean energy is an $11.8 billion industry in Massachusetts and represents 2.5 percent of the overall Massachusetts economy and 2.9 percent of the state's overall workforce.
+The Massachusetts clean energy sector now employs more than 109,000 workers across the Commonwealth – up by 81 percent since 2010.
+Clean energy is an $11.4 billion industry in Massachusetts and represents 2.3 percent of the overall Massachusetts economy.

 Established by Chapter 23J of the General Laws, MassCEC began operating in 2009.
 MassCEC is a quasi-public agency funded via the Massachusetts Renewable Energy Trust Fund, authorized by the Massachusetts Legislature in 1997 as part of the electric utility deregulation process.
 The trust is funded by a systems benefit charge – totaling approximately .29 cents per month for the average residential customer – paid by electric ratepayers of investor-owned utilities in Massachusetts, as well as the five municipal electric departments that have joined the fund.
 MassCEC is managed by CEO Stephen Pike and governed by a Board of Directors, chaired by Massachusetts Energy and Environmental Affairs Secretary Matthew Beaton.